CIDARLAB/Peripheral-Manager/README.md

 python server.py            #Runs the primary application
 ```

+## HTTP Endpoint

+The HTTP and SocketIO endpoint is available on port `3000`.
+To check if the server is working correctly, type `localhost:3000` in the browser address bar.

 ## SocketIO Events

 The API for managing the peripheral manager uses the SocketIO events to communicate with the peripheral manager